Azure/azure-sdk/docs/clang/design.md

 void az_catherding_herd_init_with_cats(az_catherding_herd* herd, int num_cats, az_catherding_cats* cats);
 {% endhighlight %}

-If initialization could fail (for example, during parameter validation), ensure the init function returns an `az_error` to indicate error conditions.
+If initialization could fail (for example, during parameter validation), ensure the init function returns an `az_result` to indicate error conditions.

 A possible implementation of these initialization functions would be: